Creat0rX/Python_GUI/README.md

 ### xguesser

 [IN PROGRESS] A game where you have to go through a full deck of cards, trying to guess the incorrect value of the next card

+### hangman

+[IN PROGRESS] A game where you have to guess the name of the pokemon before you draw a hangman figure